 And when it comes to fees, ETFs are often more cost-efficient.
 When you buy or sell an ETF, you pay brokerage fees for just one transaction.
 If you were to buy all the stocks held within the ETF, you will need to pay brokerage fees for dozens or even hundreds of transactions.

 Not sure which ETFs to pick?
-Go with ready-made ETF portfolios that robo-advisors like Syfe offers.
-In fact, Syfe can be an ideal platform if you are looking to invest regularly in ETFs.
+Go with ready-made ETF portfolios that make it easy for you to invest in global stocks from Singapore.
+Robo-advisors like Syfe give you the access to do so and it can be an ideal platform if you are looking to invest regularly in ETFs.

 You get a portfolio of around 11 ETFs that are diversified across geographies and sectors.
 Unlike buying through a broker, each investment made in your portfolio comes with $0 brokerage and transaction fees.
 Coupled with low fees starting from 0.4% per year, you end up paying even less in investment costs so you can make the most of your money.

 Update: Syfe has launched a 100% equity portfolio.
 It invests in over 1,500 stocks from the world’s top companies such as Microsoft, Amazon, Apple and more.
 With a smart beta strategy that tilts the portfolio towards large-cap, growth and low-volatility factors, Equity100 provides higher risk-adjusted returns over the long-term.